influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 ### Sending subscription data to multiple hosts
 The `CREATE SUBSCRIPTION` statement allows you to specify multiple hosts as endpoints for the subscription.
-In your `DESTINATIONS` clause, you cast pass multiple host strings separated by commas.
+In your `DESTINATIONS` clause, you can pass multiple host strings separated by commas.
-`ALL` or `ANY` in the `DESTINATIONS` clause determine how InfluxDB writes data to each endpoint:
+Using `ALL` or `ANY` in the `DESTINATIONS` clause determines how InfluxDB writes data to each endpoint:

 `ALL`: Writes data to all specified hosts.

-`ANY`: Round-robins writes between the specified hosts.
+`ANY`: Round-robins writes between specified hosts.

 _**Subscriptions with multiple hosts**_
 ```sql